Key Specs of Mahindra XUV300

 It is easy to make out that the XUV300 is peppier to drive.
 Overtaking other vehicles requires very little effort.
 No doubt, being lighter than the Marazzo has helped, but the torque spike at 1500rpm makes it feel quite exciting.
 Even in the city, you can drive around smoothly and easily as the clutch is light, although shifting the tall gear lever requires a bit of effort.

 However, like on the Marazzo, the engine can feel lethargic if you drive around in a higher gear at low speeds.
 On inclines or if the engine revs drop below 1500rpm, it is easy to stall the XUV300.
 This will require some getting used to.
-In terms of fuel efficiency, no official figures are available as of now, but you can expect them to be higher than the 17.3kpl that Mahindra claims for the Marazzo.
+In terms of fuel efficiency, no tested figures are available as of now, but you can expect them to be higher than the 17.3kpl that Mahindra claims for the Marazzo.

 You feel confident driving the XUV too, thanks to the steering.
 It has three modes - Normal, Comfort and Sport -, which change the weight of the steering.
 These do not change how quickly the vehicle actually turns, so we preferred the light but precise and direct feel of Comfort.
 The suspension also makes the XUV300 feel composed at high speeds, even over poor roads.
 The brakes provide a safe and secure feel while slowing down too.
 In the city, the way the suspension reduces the impact of the potholes is also satisfying.